A young woman with shoulder-length blonde hair smiling outdoors against green foliage, wearing a dark purple sweater and hoop earrings.

-I came to this work because I’ve been there.
+Ultimately, I arrived where I am now because I’ve been through the muck and experienced the transformative power of therapy for myself- and still do.
 I (maybe like you) know what it is like to grow up in a world that is constantly telling you to be different- and if only you were, you would be happy.
 I (maybe like you) have struggled to find my own forms of love and acceptance of a body that rarely fits the ever-changing beauty standards.
+I (maybe like you) have struggled to accept the limitations of my body as it navigates a chronic illness I never asked for.
+Healing never ends and I am committed to continued learning and growth as a therapist and as a human.

 “I touch my own skin, and it tells me that before there was any harm, there was miracle.”